 For spices that you have a tendency to use less frequently, consider buying them from the bulk section the price per ounce is frequently more affordable, and you may buy just what you need.
 This way you are less likely to have old spices sitting around which are ready for the trash can-a serious waste of cash.

-Organic produce tends to cost more than conventional produce.
-Every year, the Environmental Working Group puts out a listing of the highest and lowest offenders.
+Organic foods tend to cost more than foods that are not organic.
+Every year, the Environmental Working Group puts out a listing of the highest and lowest.
 Strawberries, spinach, and kale topped the list of worst offenders last year, while avocados, sweet corn, and pineapple had been the cleanest.

 Now don’t get me wrong, I do still buy things like Heinz ketchup and Pepsi but I am okay with drinking any brand cola and I don’t care what Mayonaise I buy.
 As long as it tastes good to me and my family, the brand is just a label.